mikkelsvartveit/thesis/masterproject/text/content/03-methodology.md

 - **Endianness** – the ordering of bytes in a multi-byte value.
 - **Instruction width type** – whether the length of each instruction is fixed or variable.

-We choose these features due to their importance in a reverse engineering process – if the reverse engineer can predictably split up the file into instructions of fixed width, it provides a solid starting point for understanding the control flow.
+We choose these features due to their importance in a reverse engineering process – if the reverse engineer can predictably split up the file into instructions of fixed width, it provides a solid starting point for deciphering instruction-boundaries.
 Knowing the endianness allows the reverse engineer to properly interpret numerical values such as memory addresses.

 Additionally, these features have certain technical properties that make them suitable for deep learning models.
-Firstly, the features themselves have less ambiguous definitions than other \ac{ISA} characteristics such as word size.
-In addition, the chosen features exhibit consistent byte patterns across the entire binary, allowing for analyzing small segments of binary code at the time.
+First, the features themselves have less ambiguous definitions than other \ac{ISA} characteristics such as word size.
+Both features have clear classes that are well-suited for classification by models such as \acp{CNN}: endianness of a file is typically either big or little, and instruction width is either fixed or variable.
+Furthermore, the chosen features exhibit consistent byte patterns across the entire binary, allowing for analysis of small segments of binary code at a time.

 ## Evaluation strategies